tommywenjiezhang/Movie_Recommendation_System/README.md

 - Sqlite database.

-The movie recommender app recommend movie based on Collaborative filtering algorithm.
-In general, Collaborative filtering (CF) is more commonly used than content-based systems because it usually gives better results and is relatively easy to understand (from an overall implementation perspective).
-The algorithm has the ability to do feature learning on its own, which means that it can start to learn for itself what features to use.
+The movie recommender app recommend movies based on KNN algorithm.
+In general, K-nearest neighbors (KNN) is a type of supervised learning algorithm used for both regression and classification.
+KNN tries to predict the correct class for the test data by calculating the distance between the test data and all the training points.
+Then select the K number of points which is closest to the test data.
+The KNN algorithm calculates the probability of the test data belonging to the classes of 'K' training data and the class that holds the highest probability will be selected.
+In the case of regression, the value is the mean of the 'K' selected training points.

 <br /><br />
 ### To view this project